KQM-git/TCL/characters/pyro/xinyan.md

 | 4-Hit | 168.38% | 204 | 154.7%/s |

 **Charged Attack**
-Xinyan consumes 40 stamina a second to keep spinning.
-At the end, perform a more powerful slash.
+Drains 40 stamina a second to perform continuous spinning attacks against all nearby opponents.\
+At the end of the sequence, perform a more powerful slash.

 | Type | Talent 6% | Frames | MV/s |
 | :--- | :--- | :--- | :--- |